Emil-IX/Emil-IX/README.md

 ### Hello there 👋

 <h1 align="center">Hi 👋, I'm Emil H. Espiritu</h1>
-<h3 align="left">Right now I am studying software engineering, my projection is to focus on the frontend side since I have always had natural skills in design, however I do not limit myself since I am also learning backend skills.
+<h3 align="left">I am Software engineering, My passion is technology in general; I admire how it advances at extraordinary speeds and improves our lives every day.I am specializing in create full stack proyect with automation and quality strategies, and passionate about building high-quality software.
 It's a pleasure to meet you, I hope you like the projects I'm working on.</h3>

-- I’m currently learning **Node.js, React, est, Cypress, Azure DevOps Server**

 - 📫 How to reach me **emilspiritu@gmail.com**